openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/get-ingredient-related-analysis.md

 - allergens
 - additives

 **Important!** Parsing might not be perfect and the ingredient detection might have issues in some languages.
-For more information on how you can help improve it, see: [https://github.com/openfoodfacts/openfoodfacts-server/blob/master/taxonomies/ingredients.txt](https://github.com/openfoodfacts/openfoodfacts-server/blob/master/taxonomies/ingredients.txt)
+For more information on how you can help improve it, read: [https://github.com/openfoodfacts/openfoodfacts-server/blob/master/taxonomies/ingredients.txt](https://github.com/openfoodfacts/openfoodfacts-server/blob/master/taxonomies/ingredients.txt)

 ## Introduction {#introduction}